What is Cyanuric Acid in Pool Water

 CYA keeps the chlorine in the water up to eight times longer.
 Pools that need a daily dose of chlorine added now only need chlorine once a week with CYA.
 Chlorine (CL) in the water quickly binds to CYA and a smaller portion of the chlorine is available.

 The chlorine is around longer, but it does not kill as quickly.
-And as the CYA increases, there is less and less chlorine available for killing bacteria and microorganisms.
+And as the CYA increases, there is less and less chlorine available in your pool for killing bacteria and microorganisms.

 Innovative chlorine manufacturers in the late 1950s started combining chlorine with CYA to make chlorinated products called Dichlor and Trichlor.
 Trichlor tablets quickly became the most popular chlorinating product for pools.